coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/sdk-recommendations.md

 We are also considering making a `useMutation` wrapper called `useCoderMutation`.
 If you have any thoughts or requests on how it should behave, please open an issue!

-## Why React Query?
+## Why Tanstack Query (aka React Query)?

-ui.dev has a phenomenal [article](https://ui.dev/why-react-query) and [video](https://www.youtube.com/watch?v=OrliU0e09io) series that breaks things down more exhaustively, but in short, React Query:
+ui.dev has a phenomenal [article](https://ui.dev/why-react-query) and [video](https://www.youtube.com/watch?v=OrliU0e09io) series that breaks things down more exhaustively, but in short, Tanstack Query:

 - Simplifies how API data is shared throughout an application
 - Manages race conditions, canceling requests, and revalidating requests